• Hello

 • Obfuscate (Internal/Private/Protected/Public): Obfuscate field names based on their accessibility.

-• Obfuscate Serializeable Fields: Obfuscate the name of serializeable fields in 'MonoBehaviour/ScriptableObject' classes.
-Those are fields with the 'SerializeField' attribute.
-Only recommended if data is serialized at runtime and after obfuscation and not assigned through the Unity Inspector.
-Else the names inside the serialized class will not match and generate errors.
+• Obfuscate Serializable Fields: Obfuscate the names of serializable fields in 'MonoBehaviour/ScriptableObject' classes – those marked with the 'SerializeField' attribute.
+Only recommended if data is serialized at runtime and after obfuscation, and is not assigned through the Unity Inspector.
+Otherwise the names inside the serialized class will no longer match, causing errors.

-• Obfuscate Unity Public Fields: Obfuscate the name of public fields in 'MonoBehaviour/ScriptableObject' classes.
-Only recommended if data is serialized at runtime and after obfuscation and not assigned through the Unity Inspector.
-Else the names inside the serialized class will not match and generate errors.
+• Obfuscate Unity Public Fields: Obfuscate the names of public fields in 'MonoBehaviour/ScriptableObject' classes.
+Only recommended if data is serialized at runtime and after obfuscation, and is not assigned through the Unity Inspector.
+Otherwise the names inside the serialized class will no longer match, causing errors.

-• Obfuscate Enum Values: Obfuscate the name of fields inside enums.
+• Obfuscate Enum Values: Obfuscate the names of fields inside enums.

 Property - Settings